TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/bfeservice-internal-css.md

 />

-# Base Filtering Engine Service is not running
+# Base Filtering Engine Service (BFE) is not running
 <!--issueDescription-->
 The Base Filtering Service (BFE) service is not running.
 This is preventing RDP connectivity to the VM.
 BFE controls operation of Windows Filtering Platform (WFP) which is a network traffic processing platform.
 If it is not running, it prevents network connectivity to the VM.
 <!--/issueDescription-->